 Generic Name: sumatriptan

-Note: This document contains side effect information about sumatriptan.
-Some of the dosage forms listed on this page may not apply to the brand name Sumavel DosePro.
+Note: This page contains side effects data for the generic drug sumatriptan.
+It is possible that some of the dosage forms included below may not apply to the brand name Sumavel DosePro.

 For the Consumer

 Applies to sumatriptan: oral tablet

 As well as its needed effects, sumatriptan (the active ingredient contained in Sumavel DosePro) may cause unwanted side effects that require medical attention.

 If any of the following side effects occur while taking sumatriptan, check with your doctor immediately:Less common

 - changes in patterns and rhythms of speech

 - fast, slow, irregular, pounding, or racing heartbeat or pulse

 - muscle cramps and stiffness